 There is no denying that this town is worthy of the hundreds of visitors it receives daily, but it’s just not our kind of vibe.
 So, after receiving some helpful advice from a local fisherman, we found ourselves in the nearby bike rental shop and were off to Edam.

 From Volendam to Edam

-The journey from Volendam to Edam by bike is 3 kilometres, or about 10 minutes.
+The journey from Volendam to Edam by bike is 3 km or about 10 minutes.
 That’s if you decide to take the direct route.
 We opted for a more scenic route, and was it ever!
 Follow the trail along the shores of Lake Markermeer – sea on one side and grassy countryside on the other.
 You will cross over drawbridges and see many windmills along the way.

 Edam is known for its world-famous cheese – the small, red cheese ball.
 Historically, local farmers would bring their cheese by boat and horse to be weighed and traded.
-Although, the cheese market closed down in 1920, a re-enactment of this tradition occurs every Wednesday in the main square.
-Although Edam is known for their cheese today, it was once an industrious shipyard and port, making it easy to export to every corner of the world.
+Although the cheese market closed down in 1920, a re-enactment of this tradition occurs every Wednesday in the main square.
+Although Edam is known for its cheese today, it was once an industrious shipyard and port, making it easy to export to every corner of the world.

 Like a miniature Amsterdam, rows and rows of narrow brick houses line Edam’s streets and canals.
 The best thing to do in this small town is to wander its quaint lanes and canals.
 If you want to learn more about Edam and its history, check out the Edam Museum.
-This 400-year-old historic residence provides visitors a glimpse into what old canal houses once looked like.
+This 400-year-old historic residence provides visitors with a glimpse into what old canal houses once looked like.
 The house is particularly interesting for its floating cellar, designed to accommodate changes in water level without destabilizing the structure.

 From Volendam to Marken